 Medicinal Mushroom Uses and Benefits

 Medicinal mushroom benefits differ from mushroom to mushroom, person to person.
 Used in traditional Chinese medicine, cordyceps originally boasted anti-aging properties and reinvigoration.
 Cordyceps is actually a genus of over 400 parasitic fungi often found in mountainous regions throughout Tibet and China.
 In studies, cordyceps has been used to potentially enhance the immune system and as an adaptogen.
-Adaptogens refer to any natura substance that may help your body adapt to stress and prevent any physiological damage caused by stress.
+Adaptogens refer to any natural substance that may help your body adapt to stress and prevent any physiological damage caused by stress.
 Lab studies also suggest that cordyceps may offer potential anti-inflammatory and antioxidant properties and may act as a powerful neuroprotective agent.

-Lion’s mane has traditionally been used as an alternative to a wide range of diseases affecting the heart, stomach, kidneys, spleen, and liver.
 Studies suggest that lion’s mane contains at least 32 active nutrients and minerals.
 One of its most studied effects involves increased levels of nerve growth factor in the brain.
 Nerve growth factor is a hormone that is associated with improved growth in the neurons, particularly in the myelin sheath.
 This allows for more efficient communication between nerves.
 This suggests that lion’s mane may increase thought processing and memory formation and recall.
 More nerve growth factor may also point to greater fluid intelligence and neuroplasticity.